yc22305/CubeSat/README.md

 In this reporitory, "arduino" folder has files for the real control system, while "Matlab" folder provides simulation programs. **To use the complete functions in this project, simply follow the instruction indicated below**:

-- As for "arduino" --- (2018/06/28 updated):
+- As for *arduino* --- (2018/06/28 updated):
 `CubeSat_controller_1D_rosserial` folder has the sketches (code files specific for arduino) providing complete functions for this project.
 To use the code, several libraries should be set up:
   1. Add all the `.zip` files to the your arduino libraries.
-  2. Set up `rosserial libraries` with reference to [the tutorial](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup). **Please refer to "Rosserial: [Setting up in arduino code](https://github.com/yc22305/CubeSat#setting-up-in-arduino-code)" in this README for further necessary setting.**
+  2. Set up `rosserial libraries` with reference to [the tutorial](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup). **Addtionally, please refer to "Rosserial: [Setting up in arduino code](https://github.com/yc22305/CubeSat#setting-up-in-arduino-code)" for possible further setting.**
-  3. Generate the header files of ROS message types defined in `serial_srvs`, my custom message package. **Please refer to "Rosserial: [Define a custom ROS message type in arduino](https://github.com/yc22305/CubeSat#define-a-custom-ros-message-type-in-arduino)"**.
+  3. Generate the header files of costom ROS message types (defined in the package `serial_srvs`, which is uploaded in this reporitory under `/CubeSat`.) into arduino libraries. **Please refer to "Rosserial: [Define a custom ROS message type in arduino](https://github.com/yc22305/CubeSat#define-a-custom-ros-message-type-in-arduino)"**.

-- As for Matlab --- (2018/06/28 updated):
+- As for *Matlab* --- (2018/06/28 updated):
 `pulse_modulator` is a simulation program for the attitude control system.
 The stretegy is credited to [this paper]( https://www.sciencedirect.com/science/article/pii/S1270963805000908).

-- As for PC_terminal --- (2018/07/25 updated):
+- As for *PC_terminal* --- (2018/07/25 updated):
 `serial_communication` is a ROS package for PC to communicate with our CubeSat through bluetooth or serials.

 Details of function usage and parameter setting are stated by comments in each code file.

 ##### [NOTE:]
-1. Other files not mentioned above but included in the reporitory are for testing purposes, still under development, or even forgone in this project yet retained.
-They are not important, but offered for reference.
-2. ROS is operating under Linux envionment, so the PC connected to arduino boards must be the ROS master running in Linux.
+1. ROS is operating under Linux envionment, so the PC connected to arduino boards must be the ROS master running in Linux.
 In this project, `ubuntu 16.04` is used.
-3. [ROS tutorial](http://wiki.ros.org/ROS/Tutorials) if needed.
+2. [ROS tutorial](http://wiki.ros.org/ROS/Tutorials) if needed.
 Being familar with ROS is a prerequisite before using rosserial libraries.

 #### [Current progress (2018/06/28 updated):]
   1-D attitude (yaw) control.
 Users are able to input, from a remote device, the target orientation angle for the CubeSat to track.